It sounds perfectly normal when you mention the balcony or outdoor plants, but how about bathroom plants that absorb moisture?

 #2: English Ivy (Hedera helix)

-The English Ivy is a great indoor plant that you can consider placing in the bathroom in hanging baskets.
-You can find great vertical hanging planters online and you're set with your Ivy plant.
+English Ivy is a great indoor plant that you can consider placing in the bathroom in hanging baskets.
+You can find great vertical hanging planters online, and you'll be set with your Ivy plant.

 This plant is ideal for reducing the impurities in the air especially formaldehyde that’s more present in the household products like bathing soap, cleaning detergents, furniture and treatments for carpets.